entropy-data/dataproduct-mcp/README.md

 ## Supported Server Types

 The `dataproduct_query` tool supports executing queries on data products.
-The MCP clients formulates SQL queries based on the data contract with its data model structure and semantics.
+The MCP client formulates SQL queries based on the data contract with its data model structure and semantics.

 The following server types are currently supported out-of-the-box: